lchen2792/AnimalAdoptionSystem/README.md

 # Animal Adoption System

 ## Overview
-### The backend system comprises four core microservices:
+### Backend four core microservices:
 - Animal service is a Spring MVC Async MongoDB application that supports dynamic queries through GraphQL at the API level and MongoDB's Criteria API at database level.
 - User service is a RESTful Spring MVC MySQL application handling user profile CRUD, files upload/download, and leverages Google Gemini API to match user profiles with animal profiles.
 - Application service is a RESTful Spring Webflux MongoDB application that serves as the orchestrator for distributed transactions about application submissions and reviews.
 - Payment service is a RESTful Spring Webflux MySQL application using the Stripe API for payment validation and processing.

-### Four additonal backend services:
+### Backend four additonal microservices:
 - Config service externalizes configurations to Git and supplies them to the backend services.
 - Auth service, secured with Spring Security and JWT, holds and provide user auth data.
 - Discovery service uses Eureka to register and track the health of backend services.
 - Gateway Service provides role-based JWT authentication and authorization for User and Application services using auth data provided by Auth service.
 It also manages load balancing and routing using data provided by Discovery service.

 ### Backend microservice communication:
-Communication between backend services is asynchronous, with most being handled by the Axon framework.
-In the User service, WebClient is also used for remote HTTP calls with internal and external APIs.
-To improve resilience of the system, those calls are protected with resilience4j's circuit breaker and retry.
+Communication between backend services is asynchronous, with most being done through the Evenbus provided by Axon framework.
+In User service, WebClient is also used for remote HTTP calls with internal and external APIs.
+To improve resilience, WebClient-based calls are protected with resilience4j's circuit breaker and retry.

 ### Frontend:
-On the font end, so far only User UI has been developed using ReactJS and CSS.
+On the font end, so far only User UI has been developed using ReactJS.

 ### Platform:
-All services have been dockerized including the Nginx-served User UI.
+All services are dockerized and the User UI is served by Nginx.

 ### Documentation:
-- All APIs have been documented in Postman and the script is made available.
+- All APIs have been tested and documented in Postman.
 - All RESTful APIs have been documented using OPEN API and Swagger.

 ## Tech Stack